East City Girl

 A memoir of growing up Catholic in a small town

-But when she’s caught stealing and gets into trouble, the young Catholic found herself spiralling away from the faith.
-With her life descending into chaos, would she find her way back to her Christian values?
+When she’s caught telling a lie, bullying, and stealing the young Catholic found herself getting into deep trouble.
+With her life descending into shame and guilt, would she find her way back to her Christian values?

-This memoir sheds light on what life was like growing up Catholic in the 70s.
-It draws you into early school years through stories, poems, and report card entries that will awaken your own memories and childhood challenges.
+With witty prose and humour, Kimberley Payne sheds light on what it was like growing up Catholic in the 70s.
+She draws you into early school years through stories, poems, and report card entries that will awaken your own memories and childhood challenges.

 Buy the book